 Automated self-service filling stations are operated in all towns and along major highways.
 Distances between filling stations may vary.
 Make sure you have enough fuel to reach the next one.

-There are several car rental agencies in Iceland.
 Cars can be booked through a travel agent or an airline, at airports or directly after arrival in Iceland.
 Many types of cars are available, from small family cars to powerful four-wheel drive vehicles.
 Regular cars will suffice to go around the country, but some places may require 4-wheel drive and/or bigger vehicles.
 Please refer to your car rental to make sure you have the appropriate vehicle for your destination.